-Moreover, in 2019, following the appointment of the new Board of Directors due to the expiration of their term of office, a change in the posts of Chairman and Chief Executive Officer occurred in 2019, due to the resignation of Jean-Bernard Lévy and Marc Benayoun, who also remained Directors, and the resignation of Sylvie Jéhanno from the Board of Directors.
+Moreover, as already specified in the previous Governance Report, in 2019, following the appointment of the new Board of Directors due to the expiration of their term of office, a change in the posts of Chairman and Chief Executive Officer occurred in 2019, due to the resignation of Jean-Bernard Lévy and Marc Benayoun, who also remained Directors, and the resignation of Sylvie Jéhanno from the Board of Directors.
 In this circumstance, the Board of Directors made an uninterrupted choice, considering it appropriate, on the one hand, to elect Marc Benayoun as Chairman and, on the other hand, to co-opt Nicola Monti, Director of one of Edison's core businesses, also appointing him Chief Executive Officer, in order to ensure continuity in the management of the Group.
-Nicola Monti will be in charge until the next Shareholders' meeting.